-European Community/Union or Latin America Integration: Positive
+European Community/Union: Positive

 Favourable mentions of European Community/Union in general.
 May include the:

 - Desirability of the manifesto country joining (or remaining a member); - Desirability of expanding the European Community/Union; - Desirability of increasing the ECs/EUs competences; - Desirability of expanding the competences of the European Parliament.